ajwazir/End-to-end-ETL-ML-Tableau/README.md

 ## 3. Tableau Dashboard for Weather Data

 _Version: Tableau Desktop 2023.2.1_

+## 3.1.
+Usage

+In order to build the dashboard you will need to load the following table into Tableau:

+* [`cities_data.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/cities_data.csv) (data such as longitude, latitude and population for over 44.000 cities),
+* [`future_weather_jam.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/future_weather_jam.csv) (predicted future weather data from our trained model),
+* [`future_weather_mpi.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/future_weather_mpi.csv) (predicted future weather data from MPI-ESM1.2),
+* [`future_weather_jam_mpi.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/future_weather_jam_mpi.csv) (predicted future weather data from MPI-ESM1.2 and our trained model) ,
+* [`historical_weather.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/historical_weather.csv) (historical weather data from 1940/01/01 until 2022/12/31), as well as

+You will also need the data from your own `current_weather_daily.csv` extracted, tranaformed and loaded into you SQL instance throught your own AWS Lambda function.
+Or else you can use our weather data here:

+* [`current_weather_daily_20230927.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/current_weather_daily_20230927.csv) (weather forecast from 2023/09/27 - daily) and
+* [`current_weather_hourly_20230927.csv`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/current_weather_hourly_20230927.csv) (weather forecast from 2023/09/27 - hourly).

+Once you have connected the table to each other in accordance with the [`snowflake scheme`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Database-Tables/Database_schema.png) you can load the [`our Dashboard`](https://github.com/MarcusK2010/End-to-end-ETL-ML-Tableau/blob/main/Tableau-Dashboard/weather_predict_5_sept.twb) in your Tableau and use it.

 The interactive dashboard offers a comprehensive view of weather conditions, providing valuable insight.